 8) Positioning and Messaging

 It’s essential that you communicate core product positioning and messaging to your partners throughout their learning experience.

 You will also want to develop training content that specifically equips partners to communicate accurately and effectively on your behalf.
 This should also include guidelines for who to target and how to qualify ideal prospects, so your partners can successfully sell your products and services.

 You may also want to contrast what to do and say with what not to do an say.
 This type of training content is likely to require frequent updates, so be sure to schedule content review and revision cycles into your partner training program plan.

 9) Your Products and Services

 Sensational training on your specific products and services is the crux of any partner or reseller training program.
-Product training is often the most boringly-delivered training content of all.
-But, without real product knowledge, at least functionally if not technically, partners or resellers will not be able to consistently deliver effective sales presentations in the field.
+Product training is often the most boringly delivered training content of all.
+But without real product knowledge, (at least functional if not technical), partners or resellers will not be able to consistently deliver effective sales presentations in the field.
 Pull out all the stops to create unforgettable online training on your products and services.